LCAV/continuous-localization/README.md

 after downloading the repository, in order to set up `yapf` formatter and git hook for removing non important changes form Jupyter Notebooks.

+## Test Suite

+To run tests, type in terminal

+   pytest test/

+## Documentation

+To look at documentation locally, run

+   make html

+and then open the file `build/html/index.html` in a browser.

 ## License

 ```